 - Basic spice waters geared toward an individual dosha support overall health as well as help the body absorb the water more effectively.

-- Hot water with lime or lemon juice first thing in the morning helps wake up the digestive system and give your body a dose of hydration after a night of liquid barrenness.
+- Hot water with lime or lemon juice first thing in the morning helps wake up the digestive system and gives your body a dose of hydration after a night of liquid barrenness.

 Today many people walk around partially dehydrated – not only due to either not drinking enough hydrating liquids or having too many dehydrating beverages (caffeinated drinks, sodas, alcohol) but also because the system may not be absorbing the water.